Kavin001K/FabZClean-T1/DATABASE_SETUP.md

 2. Test connection using the provided scripts
 3. Verify Neon console for database status
 4. Check network connectivity and firewall settings
+5. Check the API Integration and password less athu snipet